51Degrees/specifications/pipeline-specification/pipeline-elements/cloud-request-engine.md

 Accepted Evidence is dependent on the supplied Resource Key.

-[On start-up](#start-up-activity), the Engine will make a request to its remote server to get this information.
+The Engine will make a request to its remote server to get this information.
+This should be treated is failable lazy loaded data, see the [redesigned start-up activity](#updated-design).

 ## Element Data